Powered By Blogger

 F TROOP's lead-outs might have had an affect on it at first.

-Moving to a new night and time was what I previously cited as a reason for F TROOP's somewhat slow start in Season 2, but another factor might have been one of television's all-time greatest disasters: THE TAMMY GRIMES SHOW (gone by October!).
+Moving to a new night and time was what I previously cited as a reason for F TROOP's somewhat slow start in Season 2, but another factor might have been one of television's all-time greatest disasters: THE TAMMY GRIMES SHOW (gone by October!) at 8:30 P.M.
 With TAMMY GRIMES following it, F TROOP averaged 17.7 for the 3 weeks in September.
-This improved to a 18.8 once DATING GAME was installed for GRIMES, still one of the fastest cancellations in history.
-F TROOP moved to a 20.3 rating from January to April once BEWITCHED was moved up to 8:30 PM Eastern.
+This improved to a 18.8 once DATING GAME was installed for GRIMES.
+F TROOP surged to a 20.3 rating from January to April once BEWITCHED was moved up to 8:30 PM Eastern.
 So BEWITCHED was very good for F TROOP, as you'd expect.
-But....the reverse is also true:
+But the reverse is also true.

 F TROOP and BEWITCHED were actually good for each other.